 Stay safe with World Nomads travel safety alerts - follow us

-Vietnam floods (more) Rising waters have cut Hanoi to Ho Chi Minh city railway, delaying services.over 2 years ago
+Vietnam floods (more) Rising waters have cut Hanoi to Ho Chi Minh city railway, delaying services.about 3 years ago

 Recommended vaccinations for Ho Chi Minh